Google Pixel 5

 To make an accurate battery consumption test, I’ve turned on developer options so as to force display always at 90 Hz.
 From then on, Pixel 5 delivered more than 12 hours on the web and just below 17 hours in video playback these values are not much different from those for the 60Hz monitor setting.

-The Pixel 5 comes along with 18-watt USB-C Power Delivery charger, which charges the device by 41% in the half-hour and finally attains a full charge in 1 hour and 35 minutes.
+The Pixel 5 arrives with an 18-watt USB-C Power Delivery charger, it boosts the phone by around 41% in just half an hour, and then finally reaches a full charge in 1 hour and 35 minutes.

-The Pixel 5 also supports fast charging through the Qi wireless charging standard, with speeds of up to 12 watts and reverse charging at 5 watts for accessories such as Pixel Buds or competitors’ Qi-enabled smartphones.
+It also supports fast charging over the Qi wireless standard, delivering up to 12 watts, plus reverse charging at 5 watts for things like Pixel Buds or, other Qi-enabled smartphones.

 Unlocked Google Pixel 5 128GB Just Black GA01316-US (Renewed): Buy it now